-Destination Description <clear all=""></clear> Clears all destination assignments VST_Analog_In L & R Sends the PC-90 out to the analog in on the VST Input page VST_SPDIF_In L & R Sends the PC-90 out to the S/PDIF in on the VST Input page VST_ADAT_In 1 - 8 Sends the PC-90 out to the ADAT in on the VST Input page VST_AuxRet_In 1L & R Sends the PC-90 out to Aux 1 in on the VST Input page VST_AuxRet_In 2L & R Sends the PC-90 out to Aux 2 in on the VST Input page 12T_Analog_Out L & R Patches the PC-90 output to the LDI-12T analog outputs 12T_SPDIF_Out L & R Patches the PC-90 output to the LDI-12T S/PDIF outputs 12T_ADAT_Out 1 - 8 Patches the PC-90 output to the LDI-12T ADAT outputs
+Clears all destination assignments Sends the PC-90 out to the analog in on the VST Input page Sends the PC-90 out to the S/PDIF in on the VST Input page Sends the PC-90 out to the ADAT in on the VST Input page Sends the PC-90 out to Aux 1 in on the VST Input page Sends the PC-90 out to Aux 2 in on the VST Input page Patches the PC-90 output to the LDI-12T analog outputs Patches the PC-90 output to the LDI-12T S/PDIF outputs Patches the PC-90 output to the LDI-12T ADAT outputs

-The following diagram shows a flow chart of the audio routing from the picture of the control panel above.
+The following diagram shows a flow chart of the audio routing from the previously illustrated control panel.
 Note that the PC-90 receives its input from Cubase VST via the VST_Aux_Send_1L and VST_Aux_Send_1R sources.
 These sources route any audio assigned to that bus into the PC-90.

-Note also that, as 12T_Analog_Out_L and 12T_Analog_Out_R are selected as PC-90s destinations, the audio is summed with the outputs of Cubase VST, which are also routed to the analog outputs.
+Note also that, as 12T_Analog_Out_L and 12T_Analog_Out_R are selected as PC-90 destinations.
+The audio is summed with the outputs of Cubase VST, which are also routed to the analog outputs.
 This allows monitoring of PC-90 reverb and all audio from VST through the same outputs of the interface.